alvivar/bite/README.md

 # Bite

-Minimalistic Key-Value Store.
-Multi-threading sockets waiting for messages to GET and SET values.
+Minimal Multi-Threading Key-Value Store.
+Sockets waiting for messages to GET and SET values.

 ## How to use